BishoySedra/HPC_Labs/Practical Revision/README.md

         }
     }

-    // scatter the array to all processes int chunk_size = Array_size / processes;
+    //Scatter the array to all processes
+    int chunk_size = Array_size / processes;
     int *local_a = new int[chunk_size];

     MPI_Scatter(&a, chunk_size, MPI_INT, local_a, chunk_size, MPI_INT, 0, MPI_COMM_WORLD);

-    // count the numbers divisible by 7 int count = 0;
+    //Count the numbers divisible by 7
+    int count = 0;
     for (int i = 0; i < chunk_size; i++)
     {